anyc/steam-overlay/README.md

 Using the overlay
 -----------------

-To use this overlay follow the instructions at [Layman with custom git repo](http://samuelololol.blogspot.de/2010/10/layman-with-custom-git-repo-ie-github.html).
+To use this overlay either execute `layman -a steam` or follow the instructions at [Layman with custom git repo](http://samuelololol.blogspot.de/2010/10/layman-with-custom-git-repo-ie-github.html).
 You can use steam-overlay.xml for convenience.

 To install, emerge `steam-meta` ebuild.